BRADEN STORYTELLING GRANT

 Note that you must be enrolled at Stanford during the research, so students completing their studies at Stanford in June of 2015 are not eligible.

 This grant program supports two kinds of research:

-Analysis of the practice or craft of oral narrative.
+A documentary about an oral tradition.
 This research would focus on a specific tradition, culture, or medium of storytelling, from ancient traditions and indigenous cultures to contemporary radio and performance.
 Students might study the oral tradition of a particular geographic region, language, or ethnic group.
 Students might also study a specific oral tradition or genre, such as German folklore or Zen Buddhist teaching tales.
 Or students might study modern forms of oral narrative from live monologues to radio documentaries, like those produced live by The Moth or broadcast by programs such as This American Life or Radio Diaries.

 The following conditions must be met for any proposed project to be considered:

 Grantees must be enrolled undergraduate students at all times during the undertaking of their project, to its conclusion.
 Typically this means that the applicant is in their junior year or earlier, but seniors may apply if they submit a credible plan to complete their project before graduation.

 The majority of students will deliver their research findings in the form of an audio documentary of professional quality.
 As part of the award, students will receive recording equipment and training before research begins and also guidance during the summer from Storytelling Project faculty and staff.
 All grant recipients will also take an informal 1-credit course in the subsequent fall quarter that will help them transform their research into an accomplished audio (or, in some cases, multimedia) documentary.
 Click here to access stories produced by previous winners of the Braden Storytelling Grant.